-A Spa Massage is One of the Best Natural Jet Lag Cures Around
+A Spa Massage is One of the Best Natural Jet Lag Treatments Around

 After a long flight the body can get swollen or stiff from sitting for long hours.
 To reset your body clock and ease stiff and sore muscles, skip the sleeping pills and caffeine and opt instead for a spa massage.